houlestephni/book-app/README.md

 # Bestselling Books
-Using APIs to create an app that will allow users to see the week' most popular books
+Using APIs to create an app that will allow users to see the week's most popular books